-As an employer in Washington state, you are most likely required to pay unemployment taxes.
-Unlike the Federal Unemployment Tax Act (FUTA), where you pay unemployment taxes for employees who earned more then $1,500, in Washington, you need to pay state unemployment taxes for an employee regardless of their wages.
+As an employer in Washington state, you are most likely required to pay state unemployment taxes, administered by the Employee Security Department (ESD).
+Unlike the Federal Unemployment Tax Act (FUTA), where you pay unemployment taxes for employees who earn more than $1,500, in Washington, you need to pay state unemployment taxes for an employee regardless of their wages.

-Experience-based tax: This is based on your experience of paying unemployment benefits over the past four years.
+Experience-based tax: Based on your experience of paying unemployment benefits over the past four years.

-Social-cost tax: This covers the unemployment tax that cannot be recovered from a specific business, such as a company that went out of business.
+Social-cost tax: Covers the unemployment tax that cannot be recovered from a specific business, such as a company that went out of business.

-You can file online through the ESD portal, Employer Account Management Services (EAMS), or by mailing one of their original forms.
-Paper forms must be obtained through the ESD and cannot be copied due to unique ink that helps that scan information into their computers.
-You can request a form by emailing OlympiaAMC@esd.wa.gov or calling 8-55-TAX-WAGE (use option 4 for paper forms).
+You can file online through the ESD portal, Employer Account Management Services (EAMS), your SecureAccess Washington (SAW) account, or by mailing one of their original forms.
+Paper forms must be obtained through the ESD and cannot be copied due to a unique link used to scan information into their computers.
+You can request a form by emailing OlympiaAMC@esd.wa.gov or calling 855-TAX-WAGE (use option 4 for paper forms).

 To pay online, you may choose to use EAMS or the ESD ePay portal.
 You can also pay by mail by requesting a payment voucher from the ESD.

 Your ES Number is a 12-digit number used to file your quarterly unemployment taxes.
 Not to be confused with your Unified Business Identifier (UBI) number, which is a 9-digit number that begins with 600, 601, or 602.